inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 <br>

 ## SPARK AND SQL
-In order to use SQL queries with DataFrames in Spark, the DataFrame needs to be registered as a temporary view or table.
+In order to use SQL queries on DataFrames in Spark, the DataFrame needs to be registered as a temporary view or table.
 - .registerTempTable or .registerTempView
 - .createOrReplaceTempTable or .createOrReplaceTempView